Azure/IoT-Pi-Day/Setting up the Raspberry Pi/README.md

     - **```sudo adduser pi2```**
     - **```sudo adduser pi2 sudo```**

+    > Note: During account created, when prompted for a new password, **Password.1.!!**.
 <!--
 - Elevate permissions to run Docker containers
     - **```sudo usermod -a -G docker pi1```**